GrainSense vs Instacrops

 - How much does it cost?

-- GrainSense offers a free plan and paid subscriptions.
+- GrainSense offers a free plan with basic features; advanced features require paid subscriptions.

 - Does it have a free plan?